IRA library documentation

 It enforces a strict one-to-one assignment of the atoms, and works also for structures containing different numbers of atoms.

-Since CShDA is quite computationally heavy, a heuristic early-exit criterion is set up, and used whenever possible.
+Since CShDA can be relatively heavy to compute many times, a heuristic early-exit criterion is set up, and used whenever possible.
 The criterion is in the form of a distance threshold: as soon as it is established that the final distance value returned by CShDA cannot be below the given threshold, the computation exits with a high distance value.
 The heuristic can be disregarded by simply inputting a very high value for this threshold.

 (under construction)